 I think it’s really cool that I have siblings (I’mclose to three sisters and one brother).
 We get closer every year because we FaceTime, text, and get together in the summertime; ever since I was three.
 My sisters and I are now teaming up against our brother.
 And it’s fun picking on him.
 We live thousands of miles apart, yet it feels like we all live together.
 We’re talking about going to college in the same town.

-You’re never too old to find half siblings.
+You’re never too old to find half-siblings.

 When I signed up with the DSR a year ago, I did it more with the hopes of finding information about my donor, than with any thoughts of actually finding a sibling.
-After all, I’d be conceived in the late sixties, well before the existence of sperm banks with registered donors.
+After all, I’d been conceived in the late sixties, well before the existence of sperm banks with registered donors.
 At that time everything was very secretive, with absolutely no information given to the parents.
 When I got to the DSR, I was the first person to create a listing under my mom’s doctor’s name, from New York City.
 About eight months later, a woman emailed me to say that her mother had used the same doctor as mine, just two years later.
 We figured we could band together to find out as much info as we could about how the doctor (now long deceased) had gone about finding donors.
 After a few months of research, we were able to piece together that the pool of donors he used was actually very small.
 It honestly hadn’t occurred to us before that we could be siblings, but once we learned about the small donor pool, we figured why not give it a shot.
 So we found the most reliable and thorough testing facility, and did a half-sibling DNA test.
 Lo and behold, it came back with 99.7% certainty that we were sisters!
 So for all the older donor offspring out there who have only fragments of the story of their conception, don’t give up hope.

-And finally, of course there are no guarantees that all family connections will be entirely positive.
+And finally, of course, there are no guarantees that all family connections will be entirely positive.

-Some people are suspicious when they look at the success stories on the DSR, and have asked, “how can these connections all be so positive?”
+Some people are suspicious when they look at the success stories on the DSR, and have asked, “How can these connections all be so positive?”
 While the great majority of new family connections on the DSR are indeed very positive, some might be more flat or sometimes even more of a struggle.
-Our families are made up from all races, religions/non-believers, academic backgrounds, gender identities, sexual orientations, abilities, socio-economic backgrounds, political perspectives, nationalities and varied personality types.
+Our families are made up from all races, religions/non-believers, academic backgrounds, gender identities, sexual orientations, abilities, socio-economic backgrounds, political perspectives, nationalities, and varied personality types.

 All families have issues.
-Not all people are like-minded, or have enough in common to wish for continued relationship, and sometimes people don’t agree on the desired level or degree of contact.
+Not all people are like-minded, or have enough in common to wish for a continued relationship, and sometimes people don’t agree on the desired level or degree of contact.
 When we look around our Thanksgiving table, do we want to hang out with everyone there?
 Sometimes not!
 Some family members are just not the kind of people you’d want to hang out with, and some may just be people with whom we don’t have enough in common.
 Are these reasons to not seek out your (or your child’s) unknown genetic relatives?
 We think not!

-* People who sell their sperm and eggs are commonly known as “donors”, although most don’t actually donate anything.
+* People who sell their sperm and eggs are commonly known as “donors,” although most don’t actually donate anything.